Hawkynt/LearnCoding/README.md

 #### Built-In Array Methods

 - **Sorting:** Learn about built-in methods for sorting arrays.
+Research the difference between stable and unstable sorting.
 Write examples to sort arrays using different algorithms and parameters.
+Try to code BubbleSort and Insertion Sort.
 - **Finding:** Explore methods for finding elements in arrays.
 Practice using functions to search for specific values and understand how they work.
+Implement linear and binary search.
 - **Partitioning:** Check if your language provides methods for partitioning arrays.
 Write code to divide arrays into sub-arrays based on specific conditions.

 #### Advanced Methods